 The healthcare system is paid partly by taxes, and partly by the mandatory health insurance scheme.
 Any additional cost of treatments will depend on which emirate you are in.
 For example, UAE citizens have access to free healthcare in Abu Dhabi and Dubai.
 In other areas, you may be expected to pay for parts of or the entire procedure.

 Health insurance in the UAE

-How to register for healthcare in the UAE as an expat
+How can expats register for healthcare in the UAE?

 Private healthcare in the UAE